Electromagnetic properties of the $D_{s1}^{+}(2460)$, $D_{s1}^{+}(2536)$, and their bottom partners in a molecular configuration: Theoretical Foundations

 Rather than using the previously defined form factors $G_i(Q^2)$, the magnetic and quadrupole form factors, $F_M(Q^2)$ and $F_{\mathcal{D}}(Q^2)$, are experimentally more relevant.
 These are expressed in terms of $G_i(Q^2)$ as follows:

 where $\lambda=Q^2/4 m_{T_Q}^2$ is a kinematic factor with $Q^2=-q^2$.
 Under standard circumstances, the previous equation is adequate for determining the electromagnetic characteristics of the $T_Q$ states.
 Nevertheless, because our analysis deals with real photon processes, the form factors need to be evaluated at \( Q^2 = 0 \).
 In this static limit, the form factors are directly proportional to the familiar static observables: the magnetic ($\mu$) and quadrupole ($\mathcal{D}$) moments.
-The explicit formulas are given below:
+The explicit formulas are:

-Accordingly, the formulas for the magnetic and quadrupole moments are obtained, finalizing the hadronic representation of the correlation function.
+Accordingly, the formulas for the magnetic and quadrupole moments are obtained, thereby finalizing the hadronic representation.
 The next stage consists of analyzing the correlation function from the perspective of quark-gluon dynamics and their relevant characteristics.